+Industry Recognized Credentials

-Industry-Recognized Credentials: Students who earn industry-recognized credentials are positioned to directly enter the workplace or go on to two-year or four-year colleges.
-Industry-recognized credentials are an innovative approach to truly recognize and account for a student's hard work in becoming career ready.
-In addition, earning an industry-recognized credential can be an important step toward qualifying for high school graduation.
+Students who earn industry-recognized credentials are positioned to directly enter the workplace or go on to two-year or four-year colleges.
+Industry-recognized credentials are an innovative approach to truly recognize and account for a student's hard work in becoming career-ready.
+In addition, earning an industry-recognized credential can be an important step toward qualifying for high school graduation

-CTE Pathway Graduates

-Completed Bootcamps

-Earned Certifications

-Guest Service Gold-57 Rise Up: Customer Service-50 Rise Up: Retail Fundamentals-56
+88 6 186 CTE Pathway Graduates Military Enlistment Students Earned Certifications 9 11 out of 38 Rise Up: Customer Service-90 OSHA 30 & CPR NCCER Students Rise Up: Retail Fundamentals-87

-Ohio Means Jobs Readiness Seal: As part of Ohio's High School Graduation Requirements, students can earn recognition by showing they are prepared to contribute to the workplace and their communities.
+Ohio Means Jobs Readiness Seal

+As part of Ohio's High School Graduation Requirements, students can earn recognition by showing they are prepared to contribute to the workplace and their communities.
 Ohio Means Jobs-Readiness Seal is a formal designation a student can earn on their high school diplomas and transcripts indicating they have the personal strengths, strong work ethic, and professional experience that businesses need.
 Students can earn the OMJ Readiness Seal by asking three or more mentors to validate that students demonstrated the professional skills valued by Ohio businesses.